NatronGitHub/Natron/Documentation/source/plugins/eu.gmic.FrameCube.rst

 G’MIC Frame Cube node
 =====================

-*This documentation is for version 1.0 of G’MIC Frame Cube.*
+*This documentation is for version 1.0 of G’MIC Frame Cube (eu.gmic.FrameCube).*

 Description
 -----------